Flone-dnb/FWorldGenerator/README.md

     <li><b>Function Owner</b> - class in which the function is defined.</li>
     <li><b>Function Name</b> - name of the function which will be called.
 In this function, you will spawn your object in the world.</li>
     <li><b>Probability To Spawn</b> - probability from 0.0 to 1.0 with which this function will be called (on every chunk cell).
 See "Spawning Objects" above.</li>
+    <li><b>Is Blocking</b> - should the objects of this class "block" the cell on which they are spawn so that no other object will be spawn on this cell?
+For example, a grass object usually should not block the cell.</li>
 </ul>
 "Function Name" should be a function that accepts Transform as the only parameter.
 <p align="center">